- October 4, 2017

 Whether buying a vehicle with a salvage title for parts or purchasing a reconstructed vehicle to save money, it’s important to understand the differences between these title distinctions and what they could mean for your ability to get the car registered, insured, and driven safely.

 In some cases, a car buyer is protected by California’s lemon law, one of the strongest consumer protection laws in the United States.
+If you find yourself in such a situation, consulting with a trusted lemon law lawyer can be invaluable .
 While these laws generally cover new vehicles, they might also apply to your vehicle if a warranty is breached.

-At Neale & Fhima, we handle Lemon Law claims throughout Southern California, and our attorneys have successfully tried numerous cases against many of the world’s largest vehicle manufacturers and defense firms.
+At Neale & Fhima, we handle Lemon Law claims throughout Southern California, and our attorneys have successfully tried numerous cases against many of the wworld’s largest vehicle manufacturers and defense firms.
+If you’re in need of expert Lemon Law advice, we’re the firm to turn to.
 To find out if you have a Lemon Law claim, call (888) 559-4904 or send us your contact information online today.